 This output is as much a neurological mystery as a literary feat, and I think it deserves an anniversary celebration.
 One hundred and fifty years ago, Emily Dickinson caught fire, and no poet—not even Rimbaud a decade later or Rilke in 1922 or Plath in the autumn before suicide—has reached quite the same degree of “White Heat” since.

-The English language is such an unwieldy monster that dominating it seems impossible; most great writers are lucky just to tame it for a while.
+The English language is such an unwieldy monster that truly mastering it seems impossible; most great writers are lucky just to tame it for a while.
 Not Dickinson: some of her poems are more interesting than others—she grew less radical as she aged—but she never really wrote a bad poem after 1861.
 Her ear, which seemed so eccentric to contemporaries, turned out to be nearly flawless.
 In her ability to verb nouns, noun verbs, scramble syntax, and mint a seemingly endless supply of original metaphors—all while exploring the outer reaches of intellect and emotion—she’s American literature’s best example of someone “thinking like Shakespeare.”

 Like Shakespeare, too, she wears a permanent biographical mask.
 Who was she, really?
 Why did she stop leaving the house?
 Did she suffer from all the mental illnesses she’s been retrospectively diagnosed with—or some, or none of them? (“Much Madness is divinest Sense…”) What was her sexual orientation?
 (On the evidence, I’d guess predominantly straight, probably bi-curious—but I wouldn’t risk a bet on it.)
 One thing is certain: her life, romantic and otherwise, took place almost entirely on the page.